mrverdant13/flutter_my_starred_repos/doc/android/app_signing.md

 ## Reference de keystore from the app

-This template offers two methods to reference the upload keystore from the app: with a properties file and with environment variables.
+This project offers two methods to reference the upload keystore from the app: with a properties file and with environment variables.

 <!-- TODO: Since `keyAlias` and `storeFile` do not change, they can be hardcoded in the gradle config and then ignored in the setup process. -->